Advertiser disclosure

 Consider all your costs

 When you are determining how much to save for your child’s education, make sure to include costs other than tuition.
 Room and board, textbooks, registration fees, and test fees all add up.
 Of course, these can all vary depending on where your child attends school.
-The College Board found that room and board typically range from $9,000 to $13,000 per year in 2020.
+The average cost of room and board is $10,666 at private universities and $10,711 at publics.
 If you take these costs into account beforehand, you will not be caught unprepared once the time comes to start college.

 See also: How to pay for housing